Can the similarity report be shown to students?

 Can we de-anonymise a Canvas assignment in order to check a submission?

-You can, however it comes with warnings.
-Once the names are revealed in Canvas, the names are also released in the Turnitin similarity report. while you can re-add the anonymisation in Canvas, that change does not effect TurnItIn.
+You can do this, but there are some important considerations.
+Once student names are revealed in Canvas, they are also disclosed in the Turnitin similarity report.
+While you can reapply anonymisation in Canvas, this change does not carry over to Turnitin.

-If you need to check a particular students submission, it may be wise to talk to the eLearning Team, who may be able to help.
+If you need to view an individual student’s submission, it may be best to contact the eLearning Team, who can advise or assist.

 Can we see an overview of the similarity scores, or export a list of them?